flaredout/Basic-Website-Template/README.md

 # Webstarter
-Webstarter is a website starter template with HTML standard markup language for website developer.
+Webstarter is a website starter template with some basic HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) for website developer.
 ## Usage
 ```html
 <!DOCTYPE html>